 A host of comedic sidekicks are spread throughout the film, with Mufasa’s pompous hornbill advisor Zazu (Rowan Atkinson) providing some humor early on.
 There’s also Rafiki the mandril (Robert Guillaume) who combines his comedy with a good dose of wisdom, and even Scar gets some sidekicks with a trio of hyenas.
 The most fondly remembered comedic foil of The Lion King, however, are Timon the meerkat (Nathan Lane) and Pumbaa the warthog (Ernie Sabella), who befriend Simba during his exile.

 While the comedic characters do serve to ease some of the tension from the movie, I’m afraid they can be a bit hit or miss.
 Zazu and Rafiki mesh with the rest of the film well enough, but Timon and Pumbaa – despite being the most popular characters from the movie – rely too heavily on bathroom humor and gross-out gags.
 In another movie they might have worked better, but The Lion King can feel a tad dumbed down when the duo comes into play.
 The film goes from a kid crying over his father’s lifeless body to a warthog singing about his flatulence within a matter of minutes.
-They aren’t bad or annoying characters per se, but they do feel misplaced in an otherwise pretty serious Disney movie.
+They aren’t terrible characters when looked at in a vacuum, but they do feel misplaced in an otherwise pretty serious Disney movie.

 It’s Mufasa and Scar who stand out the most, as each gives a strong sense of presence that not many Disney characters can claim.
 Both were perfectly cast vocally, with Scar in particular being one of Disney’s most memorable villains.
 And Disney’s is a long line of memorable villains.